Data-Cellar/participant-template/README.md

 #### Customize the Configuration

 The participant's configuration is stored in a `.env` file located at `deploy/participants/<participant-name>/.env`.
-You may want to review and customize the configuration values in this file to improve security and fit your needs.
+You **should** review and customize the configuration values in this file to improve security and fit your needs.

 The following table describes the most important environment variables you may want to customize: